 What are you designed to eat?

 Humans evolved over millions of years as hunter-gatherers, without eating large amounts of carbohydrates.
 We ate the food available to us in nature by hunting, fishing and gathering all the edible foods we could find.
 These foods did not include pure starch in the form of bread, pasta, rice or potatoes.
-We have only eaten these starchy foods for 5 – 10 000 years, since the development of agriculture.
-Only a limited adaptation of our genes takes place in such a relatively short time.
+We have only eaten these starchy foods for 5 – 10,000 years, since the development of agriculture.
+Our genes only undergo limited adaptions in such a relatively short time.

 Today, it’s clear that the fear of real food with natural fat contents has been a big mistake.

 The problem with sugar and starch

 All digestible carbohydrates are broken down into simple sugars in the intestines.
 The sugar is then absorbed into the blood, raising blood glucose levels.
 This increases the production of the hormone insulin, our fat-storing hormone.